Aleks2580/Weather-app/README.md

 Adding support for multiple units of measurement (e.g. Celsius and Fahrenheit) Adding error handling for cases where the user enters an invalid city name or the API request fails Conclusion
-I hope you find this simple weather app useful and informative!
+I hope you find this weather app useful and informative!
 If you have any questions or feedback, feel free to reach out.